scverse/spatialdata/docs/installation.md

 pip install git+https://github.com/scverse/spatialdata
 ```

-Alternative you can clone the repository and do an editable install with:
+Alternative you can clone the repository (or a fork of it if you are contributing) and do an editable install with:

 ```bash
 pip install -e .